jasonbriceno/pct/README.rst

-Pictionary Telephone Tool
+Pictionary-Telephone Tool
 =========================

-This library defines a useful NLP/Knowledge-Retreival Engine.
-This documentation is for you, Gambino.
+This library defines a useful Pictionary-Telephone Tool that allow you to compose individual Pictionary-Telephone cards into a single comic.

 Installation
 ------------